 Marlins' Jorge Alfaro: Resting in series finale

-Alfaro is out of the lineup for Sunday's game against the Braves, Joe Frisaro of MLB.com reports.
+Alfaro is out of the lineup for Thursday's game against the Cubs, Joe Frisaro of MLB.com reports.

-He had started six of the Marlins' past seven games, going 7-for-22 with a home run, two RBI and five runs during that span.
-Backup Chad Wallach will handle catching duties in the series finale.
+Alfaro heads to the bench after catching all 11 innings of Wednesday's 3-2 loss.
+Chad Wallach will step in behind the plate in the series finale, catching for Trevor Richards.

 More News